hustvl/QueryInst/README.md

 - [x] QueryInst training and inference code.
 - [x] QueryInst with Swin-Transformer and Test-Time-Augmentation.
-- [ ] QueryInst based on [Detectron2 toolbox](https://github.com/facebookresearch/detectron2) will be released in the near future.
 - [ ] QueryInst configurations for Cityscapes and YouTube-VIS.
 - [x] QueryInst pretrain weights.